Tanah Merah MRT station: History

-The station's name changed to Tanah Merah in March 1987.
+The station's name was finalised to Tanah Merah in March 1987.
 The station opened on 4 November 1989 as part of the MRT segment from Bugis to this station, with the official opening ceremony hosted at this station by deputy prime minister Goh Chok Tong.

-Half-height platform screen doors were installed at this station between 2008 and 2012 as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
-Between 2012 and 2013, high-volume low-speed fans were installed at this station as part of a network-wide programme to improve ventilation at the platforms of elevated stations.
+Half-height platform screen doors were installed at this station around 2011 as part of the Land Transport Authority's (LTA) programme to improve safety in MRT stations.
+Between 2012 and 2013, high-volume low-speed fans (HVLS) were installed at this station as part of a network-wide programme to improve ventilation at the platforms of elevated stations.

 Changi Airport branch

 While a branch to Changi Airport from this station was included in the early plans of the MRT network in May 1982, the Mass Rapid Transit Corporation (MRTC) concluded through a feasibility study in 1983 that there might not be sufficient passenger traffic to justify such a branch.
-The proposals for an MRT extension from this station to Changi Airport was revisited in August 1994 following a surge in airport usage.
+The proposals for an MRT extension from Tanah Merah to Changi Airport was revisited in August 1994 following a surge in airport usage.

 Finalised plans for the 6.4 km branch were announced by deputy prime minister Lee Hsien Loong on 15 November 1996.
-The branch, projected to be completed in 2001, would run from this station and have an intermediate stop at Somapah to serve the Changi Business Park and the exhibition centre.
+The branch, projected to be completed in 2001, would run from this station and have an intermediate stop at Somapah (after the nearby Somapah Road) to serve the Changi Business Park (CBP) and the exhibition centre.
 The branch opened on 10 January 2001, with shuttle services running via Expo station.